briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 or any assessment made by the Administrator pursuant to this chapter shall be prima-facie good and sufficient for all legal purposes.
-The Administrator may execute supplemental tax returns and may issue supplemental assessments whenever the Administrator has knowledge derived from any source including the taxpayer’s financial data that any executed tax return or assessment is imperfect or incomplete in any material respect.
+The Administrator may execute supplemental tax returns and may issue supplemental assessments whenever the Administrator has knowledge derived from any source including the taxpayer's financial data that any executed tax return or assessment is imperfect or incomplete in any material respect.

-5. _(e)_ **Limitation of Prosecutions.** Neither the Tax Administrator’s execution of a return nor the Tax Administrator’s assessment of a taxpayer shall start the running of the period of limitations on prosecutions set forth elsewhere in this chapter.
+5. _(e)_ **Limitation of Prosecutions.** Neither the Tax Administrator's execution of a return nor the Tax Administrator's assessment of a taxpayer shall start the running of the period of limitations on prosecutions set forth elsewhere in this chapter.
 (Ord.1986-33.
 Passed 7-14-86.)